MPCatalog/scom-community-catalog/OpsMgr.2012.Self.Maintenance/ReadMe.md

 ### Introduction

 I can't believe it has been 1 year and 3 month since the OpsMgr Self Maintenance MP was lastly updated.
-This is partially because over the last year or so, I have been spending a lot of time developing the OpsMgr PowerShell / SMA module OpsMgrExtended and am stilling working on the??[Automating OpsMgr blog series](http://blog.tyang.org/tag/automating-opsmgr/).??
+This is partially because over the last year or so, I have been spending a lot of time developing the OpsMgr PowerShell / SMA module OpsMgrExtended and am stilling working on the [Automating OpsMgr blog series](http://blog.tyang.org/tag/automating-opsmgr/).
 But I think one of the main reasons is that I did not get too many new ideas for the next release.
 I have decided to start working on version 2.5 of the Self Maintenance MP few weeks ago, when I realised I have collected enough resources for a new release.
 So, after few weeks of development and testing, I'm pleased to announce the version 2.5 is ready for the general public.

 ### What's new in version 2.5?